A new Hamiltonian formalism for singular Lagrangian theories: Conclusions

-To conclude, we describe Hamiltonian evolution of singular systems using $n-r+1$ functions of dynamical variables $H_{0}\left( q^{A} ,p_{i}\right) $ and $h_{\alpha}\left( q^{A},p_{i}\right) $, a nonlinear\ Hamiltonian formalism.
+To conclude, we describe Hamiltonian evolution of singular systems using $n-r+1$ functions of dynamical variables $H_{0}\left( q^{A} ,p_{i}\right) $ and $h_{\alpha}\left( q^{A},p_{i}\right) $.
 This is done by means of the generalized Clairaut-Legendre transform, that is by solving the corresponding multidimensional Clairaut equation.
 All variables are set as regular or degenerate.
 We consider the restricted phase space formed by the regular momenta $p_{i}$ only.

 There are two reasons why degenerate momenta $\bar{p}_{\alpha}$ are not worthwhile to be considered in a singular Lagrangian theory:

 1) the mathematical reason: there is no possibility to resolve the degenerate velocities $v^{\alpha}$ as can be done for the regular velocities $v^{i}$ in (\ref{pp});